ogecko/camera-sense/README.md

 ## Software Architecture
 The web server is based on FastAPI/Python3, while the client web application is based on Quasar/Vue/Node/Javascript.
 The web application allows the remote control of the camera for
-* Initial setup of 1 picture every 10s, looping
+* Initial camera setup of 1 picture every 10s, looping
 * Timelapse photography with custom defined interval, duration and naming
 * Identification of Level indicators to analyse using April Tags (todo)
 * Identification of areas to monitor for change (todo)
 * Alerting the client app of Level Reached, Scene Change (todo)
+* Autofocus on april tags within scene (todo)
+* Control of camera settings (todo)
+* Control of AI conditions to monitor (todo)

 ## Development Environment
 The Raspberry Pi Zero 2 W can be used for the whole development and runtime environemnts.
 VS Code (Remote) can be used to easily develop the api and app within the embedded platform.
-The maseter makefile provides the following targets
+The master makefile provides the following targets
 * `make dev-server` - Start the server api and monitor for hot changes
 * `make dev-client` - Start the web client app and monitor for hot change
 * `make build-client` - Build and package the web client app into dist/spa